 Your other consideration when choosing between French, sliding, or bifold doors is how these are used daily.
 For instance, if you live in a home with only one patio door, functionality becomes more important than in a larger home with more than one door on the ground floor.

 Are you replacing your old patio doors?
 Your structural opening size isn’t too restrictive, as aluminium French doors, sliding doors, or bi-folding doors come in configurations for smaller doorways.
 So, let’s look at the options for an existing opening.

 For openings around 2 metres wide, the classic French door works well.
 You can get away with slightly narrower options by having smaller panels.

 For door openings over two metres

 Double doors with one or two side panels work best for openings between two and four metres.
-And if you go with any of the steel-inspired double-door products, these look slim and on-trend.
+And if you go with any steel-inspired double-door products, these look slim and impactful.

 For larger door openings over four metres

 Larger existing or new apertures extend your options to having more than one double door set or a combination of double or single doors with side panels.
 A good installer can help you design the most suitable option, letting you choose where you place your doors and which door set to open, depending on your requirements.

 You’ll get a reliable, secure, and weather-resistant door made of aluminium, PVCu, timber, or hybrid doors combining two materials.
 However, aluminium beats all these materials in four significant areas.